PGSafarik/Gorgona/README.md

 The cause is in the design of Lua script integration in Gorgona.
 For now, a workaround to the C->LUA API is being considered.

 ## 4. PROJECT STATE AND PLANS FOR THE FUTHURE
-PROJECT STOPPED

-In 2019/2020, more similar programs, such as Gorgona, appeared on the Linux scene.
-First of all, it was Lutris, then, for example, GameHub, which at that time were already much further than Gorgona in terms of services and functions and have (IMHO) a larger developer and community base.
-Considering this fact and the fact that I liked the GameHub project myself, I decided to stop work on Gorgon and not continue its development (at least for now).
-All modifications in the project are of a maintenance nature at the moment.

-However, the repository of the project on Github will be preserved for any interested parties, or for future generations to know that such a project ever existed...

 Project Morfeus, which was developed in parallel with Gorgon, was separated from it as an independent utility and continues to be developed independently

 11/01/2023 Aktualize: